Teach your children the Bible stories of creation through Jesus’ birth this Christmas using a Jesse Tree to focus on the true reason for the season.

 - Be thankful

-If we’re not careful, we teach our kids (without meaning to) that our Christian faith is something reserved for Sundays, Easter and Christmas.
-So through some advice of other seasoned moms, a little creativity and a little too much time on Pinterest, I’ve found ways to create traditions that train our children to focus on Jesus.
-One of my favorites is the “Jesse Tree“, which we use as our Advent Calendar at Christmastime.
+So through some advice of other seasoned moms, a little creativity and a little too much time on Pinterest, I’ve found ways to create traditions that train our children to focus on Jesus all month long.
+One of my favorites is the “Jesse Tree”, which we use as our Advent Calendar at Christmastime.

 THE ANCIENT TRADITION OF THE JESSE TREE

 When my son was 2 years old, I learned about something called a Jesse Tree.
-It’s a way to connect the tradition of decorating the Christmas tree with the story of Jesus.
+It’s a way of connecting the tradition of decorating the Christmas Tree with the story of Jesus.
 In some form or another, the tradition of the Jesse Tree has been used for over 1,000 years!

 The Jesse Tree tells the stories from creation to Christmas, highlighting the people, prophesies and events leading up to Jesus’ birth.